 For the costs for emergency room coverage in your Medicare Advantage plan, please refer to your specific plan.

-Medicare Coverage and Emergency Transportation
+Medicare Insurance Coverage and Emergency Transportation

 Medicare Part B covers medically-necessary ambulance services to or from the nearest appropriate hospital, critical access hospital, or skilled nursing facility.
-If there aren’t any care-appropriate facilities in your area, Medicare should pay for transportation outside your area.
+If there aren’t any care-appropriate facilities in your area, Medicare insurance should pay for transportation outside your area.

-Medicare will only cover emergency ambulance transportation when your health is in serious danger and you can’t be transported another way.
+Medicare insurance will only cover emergency ambulance transportation when your health is in serious danger and you can’t be transported another way.

-It’s important to note, Medicare will only cover emergency ambulance transportation when your health is in serious danger and you can’t be transported another way.
+It’s important to note, Medicare insurance will only cover emergency ambulance transportation when your health is in serious danger and you can’t be transported another way.
 For example, it may cover this transportation if you need skilled medical treatment en route or are unconscious.
 It may cover emergency air transportation in situations where you need immediate care and ground transportation can’t easily reach you, you have a long distance to travel for care, or something is obstructing your travel on the ground.

-Note: Medicare may cover non-emergency ambulance trips if you have a written doctor’s order stating they’re medically necessary.
+Note: Medicare insurance may cover non-emergency ambulance trips if you have a written doctor’s order stating they’re medically necessary.

 What Are the Costs?